d11n/bullpen/README.md

-# bullpen
+# Bullpen
-JavaScript store interface for complex applications
+JavaScript store interface for simplifying data flow and state management, works well with Redux and Mobx